 facilitating a group discussion regarding the content of a course or competency;

-or other instructional activities approved by the institution’s or program’s accrediting agency."
+or other instructional activities approved by the institution’s or program’s accrediting agency.
+(NC SARA, para.
+3)

-The definition for distance education, as shared on the Federal Registry, was published on September 2, 2020 and went into effect July 1, 2021.
+The definition for distance education, which includes regular and substantive interaction, was published on the Federal Register on September 2, 2020 and went into effect July 1, 2021.

 (1) Education that uses one or more of the technologies listed in paragraphs (2)(i) through (iv) of this definition to deliver instruction to students who are separated from the instructor or instructors and to support regular and substantive interaction between the students and the instructor or instructors, either synchronously or asynchronously.

 (2) The technologies that may be used to offer distance education include—

 (i) The internet;